sadiechi/research/README.md

 #### What is a variable?

+A variable is something that can be changed, or replaced.
+It can be defined as something e.g. 'x'.
+In programming, they are used in the same way where they store information that can be changed according to the program.

 #### What programming languages are you interested in learning?
 Why?

+Probably Java, no partciular reason I don't know much about it only that Minecraft uses it hahah.
+But I'm open to other languages, and creative ones look especially fun.

 #### What is something kind that someone has done for you?

 #### If you were describing programming to someone who knows nothing about it, what would you say?